Clinton Power + Associates

 Solution: Taking responsibility for your feelings

 To counteract defensiveness, take the higher ground and accept responsibility for your part in the conflict, even if it’s only a small portion.
-If you both take responsibility for your own feelings, the conflict becomes about solving the problem together instead of fighting against each other.
+If you both take responsibility for your feelings, the conflict becomes about solving the problem together rather than fighting each other.

 Example: